 Bridge to SU

-Apply to Bridge to SU
+Apply to Bridge to SUBridge to SU

 We understand that transitioning into college can be difficult, especially for first-generation students, those with disabilities, from low-income backgrounds or any other group of students in need of support.
 That’s why we have created the Bridge to SU to help incoming freshmen.
 This program allows you to start your student journey a little early by taking classes over the summer.
 It will help prepare you for college life and introduce you to the community through service learning.
 The goal of Bridge to SU is to make college more equitable and increase student success.
 Those selected for this program will get to meet their peers, explore the community, earn credit and learn about college life.